kkato95/Pewlett_Hackard-Analysis/README.md

 #### Unique Titles:

-* Because employees may have multiple titles, we will have to create a table that has the most recent title of each employee by setting to_date to '9999-01-01.'
+* Because employees may have multiple titles, we will have to create the Unique Titles table that has the most recent title of each employee by setting to_date to '9999-01-01.'

 ![unique_titles_sql_code](https://user-images.githubusercontent.com/99375741/162649564-3fcfb066-0a94-46cc-b3af-7d594605f2bc.png)